John R. Oishei Foundation Grant

 - Deficit funding

-- Single-occurrence conferences, seminars, or workshops except as they relate to core operations improvement requests as defined above
+- Single-occurrence conferences, seminars, or workshops (except as they relate to core operations improvements)

 Find more grants like this